 - 3 tbsp white sugar

-Add enough boiling water to the rice so that it is completely submersed.
-Continuously stir with a spoon for 1 min.
+- Add enough boiling water to the rice so that it is completely submersed.
+Continuously stir with a spoon for 1 minute and then let it sit for 4 minutes.

-Strain the rice and wash it in the strainer under a tap with warm - hot water.
+- Strain the rice and wash it in the strainer under a tap with warm water.
 Use your fingers to move the rice around in the strainer to remove the gooey texture.

-After 6 minutes, take it out of the microwave and add 3 tbsp of sugar.
-Mix well with a pair of chopsticks and then put the lid back on and cook on high for a further 4 mins.
+- After 6 minutes, take it out of the microwave and add 3 tbsp of sugar.
+Quickly mix through with a pair of chopsticks and then put the lid back on.
+Cook on high for a further 4 mins.